GenericMappingTools/dcw-gmt/README.md

 [Fourcy and Lorvelec (2013)](https://www6.rennes.inrae.fr/ese_eng/HRMLOS)) and 57 lakes, islands and archipelagoes.
 You can also use 46 collections of countries; 30 are from [UN49](https://unstats.un.org/unsd/methodology/m49/) and the rest were obtained from from [Wikipedia](https://en.wikipedia.org/wiki/Subregion).
+You can see the full list at [dcw-collections.txt](dcw-collections.txt).
 These allow you to make maps matching those regions, such as

 	gmt coast -RScandinavia -Glightgray -B -pdf Scandinavia